argonne-lcf/user-guides/docs/aurora/known-issues.md

 This is a collection of known issues that have been encountered during Aurora's early user phase.
 Documentation will be updated as issues are resolved.
 Users are encouraged to email [support@alcf.anl.gov](mailto:support@alcf.anl.gov) to report issues.

-A known issues [page](https://apps.cels.anl.gov/confluence/display/inteldga/Known+Issues) can be found in the JLSE Wiki space used for NDA content.
+A known issues [page](https://apps.cels.anl.gov/confluence/display/inteldga/Known+Issues) can be found in the CELS Wiki space used for NDA content.
 Note that this page requires a JLSE Aurora early hw/sw resource account for access.

 ## Running Applications